 We first investigate the workload levels at which each class-based priority scheme is most effective in terms of lower mean walk-in and ambulance arrival patient service times in our A&E model.
-We vary the rate of walk-in and ambulance arrivals from 25% to 100% of actual workload and compare the resulting service time means under the three class-based priority schemes.
+We vary the workload of the system by altering together the rate of both walk-in and ambulance arrivals by between 25% to 100% of actual arrival rate and compare the resulting service time means under the three class-based priority schemes.
 Since it is effectively a standalone subsystem, we do not alter the blue call arrival rate, or present any blue call results.
 Figs. 4.16 and 4.17 show the results for walk-in and ambulance arrivals respectively.
-The corresponding tables of results for walk-in and ambulance arrivals are shown in Tables D.1 and D.2 respectively in Appendix D.
+The corresponding tables of results for walk-in and ambulance arrivals are shown in Tables E.1 and E.2 respectively in Appendix E.